This website is best viewed in a browser that supports web standards.

 In order to be accepted, home-schooled students must meet one of the following criteria:

-A student may be considered for admission after receiving an equivalency certification meeting the following criteria: a total score of at least 2550.
+A student may be considered for admission after receiving an equivalency certification meeting the following criteria: a total score of at least 680 with no subscore below 150 on the GED or a total score of at least 75 on the HiSET.
 ACT/SAT test scores directly from ACT or CollegeBoard are also required for course placement and scholarship purposes.

-The Enhanced Freshman Seminar program at Northwest was designed for the first-time freshman who, after thorough and thoughtful review of academic records and transcripts, is believed to have the potential to be successful at Northwest given the proper support.
+The ASSIST Program at Northwest was designed for the first-time freshman who, after thorough and thoughtful review of academic records and transcripts, is believed to have the potential to be successful at Northwest given the proper support.
 Students selected for participation in this program have identified areas of weakness and must participate in this program in order to enroll as a student at Northwest.